- Career Exploration

 Office for Institutional Equity: fields all reports of discrimination, harassment, and bias and also provides legal and policy intrepretation as well as education and training.

 Office of the Ombuds: student concerns, complaints, and questions about the functioning of the university can be discussed here in a safe environment.

 Services for Students with Disabilities: provides services to students with visual impairments, learning disabilities, mobility impairments, hearing impairments, chronic health problems and psychological disabilities, so they may enjoy a complete range of academic and non-academic opportunities.
 Services are free of charge.

-Sexual Assault Prevention and Awareness Center (SAPAC): offers 24-hour crisis line, crisis intervention, counseling, outreach, and educational services related to sexual assault, dating/domestic violence, stalking and sexual harassment.
+Sexual Assault Prevention and Awareness Center (SAPAC): offers a 24-hour crisis line, crisis intervention, counseling, outreach, and educational services related to sexual assault, intimate partner violence, stalking, and sexual harassment.

 Student Life Dean of Students: is available to assist with multiple student related concerns and can also help students to navigate and access other appropriate resources.